brandontarney/os_p3/Memory/Project3.md

 ## 1.C.
 Show where in the Minix source where the virtual memory mapping is performed, and explain.

 It is performed in /usr/src/minix/servers/vm/.
-Specifically pagetable.c
+Specifically pagetable.c handles the page table which maps virtual memory to jphysical memory.
+There are methods like "findhole(int pages)" which finds holes as described as physical memory not yet allocated which is available. "vm_allocpage" allocates a page for use by the VM. pt_writemap actually creates a page table or adds to an existing one.
+Even init does a lot of mapping virtual memory to physical memory.